 Meta directives with

-coveobot.
-As a result, whenever your page contains directives specifically addressed to the Coveo Cloud crawler, the crawler follows these instructions and ignores the general, all-robot directives.
+As a result, whenever your page contains directives specifically intended for the Coveo crawler, the crawler follows these instructions and ignores the general, all-robot directives.

 <meta name="robots" content="nofollow, noindex" /> <meta name="coveobot" content="all" />

-With the following X-Robots-Tag HTTP header, all robots are forbidden to index the page and follow the links in it, except the
+With the following X-Robots-Tag HTTP header, all robots are instructed not to index the page and not to follow the links in it, except the